 1. What will you actually visit?

 From my experience, it is worth having a list of sites you want to visit even before you start searching for the right tour company.
-There are many things to see and do, but a preliminary self-made online survey will reveal the places that you should not miss.
+There are many things to see and do, but a preliminary self-made online survey will reveal the places you should not miss.

 Keep it on hand and check if the itinerary proposed by the tour operator actually includes all those sites.
 If not, ask that they be included.
 It’s a pity to leave the country and then hear about a beautiful castle you might have visited if you had only known that it was there.